Stop A Mother Or Father Taking A Child Abroad

 If you have any concerns regarding the safety of a child or a venerable adult travelling abroad you should first contact your local social services, you can find their details at your local council office or on the website.
-If you have immediate concerns over a vulnerable adult or child being taken out of the country contact your local police immediately who will be able to assist you further, if you have concerns that someone is going to apply for a passport for a vulnerable adult or child you can contact The Passport Office on 0300 222 0000 to lodge an objection, anyone with genuine concerns can do this, you do not need to have parental responsibility.
+If you have immediate concerns over a vulnerable adult or child being taken out of the country contact your local police immediately who will be able to assist you further, if you have concerns that someone is going to apply for a passport for a vulnerable adult or child you can Contact the Passport Office to lodge an objection, anyone with genuine concerns can do this, you do not need to have parental responsibility.

 If you have PR and a passport has already been issued Her Majesty's Passport Office recommends that you do not cancel the passport while the child or vulnerable person is out of the country it can make it extremely hard to get them returned home.